ShowShark Client Features

 - "Music Albums" section name (distinguished from Photo Albums)

-- Empty state shows browsable genre sections (Movie Genres, TV Show Genres, Music Genres) as tappable capsule pills using FlowLayout, plus recent search history (capped at 10, deduplicated, most-recent-first, with Clear button)
+- Empty state shows browsable genre sections (Movie Genres, TV Show Genres, Music Genres) as tappable capsule pills, plus recent search history (capped at 10, deduplicated, most-recent-first, with Clear button)

 Movie Detail